-The project began over a cup of coffee at a Climate Change and Governance conference in Wellington in March 2006.
-Peter Barrett (VUW) suggested to Simon Lamb (Oxford) that he make a film about it with his friend David Sington (DOX Productions)
+The Thin Ice project began over a cup of coffee at a climate change and governance conference in Wellington in 2006.
+Peter Barrett (Victoria University) suggested to Simon Lamb (then at Oxford University) that he make a film about the science of climate change with his friend David Sington (DOX Productions)

-The aim from the outset was to give people from all walks of the life the chance to see the astonishing range of human activity as well as scientific endeavour that is required to help us understand our changing climate.
-Our idea was then we would all be better able to decide both individually and collectively how we might deal with it.
+The idea was to let people see an insider’s view of the astonishing range of human activity and scientific work needed to understand the world’s changing climate.
+Viewers would then be able to decide individually and collectively how to deal with the issue.

-This map shows the global reach of the Thin Ice Earth Day launch on April 22nd and 23rd, 2013.
-Blue shading indicates countries where the film was streamed online.
+This map shows the global reach of the Earth Day launch of the movie on April 22nd and 23rd, 2013.
+Blue shading shows countries where the film was streamed online.
 Germany and the United States recorded the most views during the launch week.

 A David Sington/Simon Lamb Film